hubert-thieriot/effective-advocacy-project/docs/_posts/2024-10-15-narrative-framing-analysis.md

 - **Measure change over time**: Tracking how narratives evolve — across repeated studies or advocacy campaigns — could help observe whether certain framings gain or lose prominence.
 This might support both strategic reflection (for advocates seeking feedback on their efforts) and broader research on how public conversations shift around key issues.

 To see what this might look like in practice, I ran two small experiments.
 One asks how Indonesian media talk about air pollution — who gets blamed, and who doesn’t.
 The other looks at how Canadian outlets frame meat and animal welfare.
-They’re not polished studies, but sketches of what it could mean to treat narratives themselves as objects of measurement and reflection.

 ## Example 1: Air pollution causes in Jakarta, Indonesia

 In this first exploration, I looked at how Indonesian media discuss air pollution in Jakarta, particularly which **sources of pollution** are mentioned.
 Such application could be used for instance to highlight any discrepancy between the overal weight of sources in media framing and their actual contribution to air pollution as estimated by source apportionment studies, and in turn inform research and communication strategies.
+Vital Strategies had conducted similar [analysis](https://www.vitalstrategies.org/resources/through-the-smokescreen/) in the past, though with different techniques.

-Leveraging MediaCloud and scraping scripts, I collected around 15,000 media articles published between January 2020 and October 2025 that mention air pollution in Jakarta.
+I collected around 15,000 media articles published between January 2020 and October 2025 that mention air pollution in Jakarta.
 Most were written in Bahasa Indonesia.

 <div class="chart-item">
   <div class="chart-heading">